Testing Most Influential Sets: Proposed Approach

-We now turn to the distribution of $\Delta(\sS)$ for the \emph{most influential set}, $\sS_k^{\max}.$ Since this quantity is defined by an extremal operation (maximization over all possible subsets), its asymptotic behavior is governed by extreme value theory.
-Specifically, we seek the limiting extreme value distribution (EVD) $H$ such that $\Delta^{\max} \in \mathrm{MDA}\left( H \right),$ i.e., $\Delta^{\max}$ lies in the maximum domain of attraction of $H.$
+We now turn to finding the distribution of $\Delta(\sS)$ for the \emph{most influential set}, $\sS_k^{\max}.$ Since this quantity is defined by an extremal operation (maximization over all possible subsets), its asymptotic behavior is governed by extreme value theory.
+Specifically, we seek the limiting EVD $H$ such that $\Delta^{\max} \in \mathrm{MDA}\left( H \right),$ i.e., $\Delta^{\max}$ lies in the maximum domain of attraction of $H.$

 Two canonical EVDs are of particular interest: the Fréchet (Type II) distribution $\Phi_{\alpha}$ for heavy-tailed variables, and the Gumbel (Type I) distribution $\Lambda$ for light-tailed variables.
-We distinguish two practically relevant regimes based on how the subset size $k$ scales with sample size $N$: \begin{enumerate} \item \textbf{Constant-size sets:} $k$ remains fixed as $N \to \infty.$ \item \textbf{Relative-size sets:} $k$ grows proportionally with $N,$ i.e., $k = pN$ for some $p \in (0, 1).$ \end{enumerate} Both regimes appear in practical applications \citep[see, e.g,][]{broderick_automatic_2021, kuschnig_hidden_2021}, but they yield fundamentally different asymptotic behavior with important implications for significance testing.
+We distinguish two practically relevant regimes based on how the subset size $k$ scales with sample size $N$: \begin{enumerate} \item \textbf{Constant-size sets:} $k$ remains fixed as $N \to \infty.$ \item \textbf{Growing-size sets:} $k$ grows as $N \to \infty$ and $k/N \to 0$ \end{enumerate} Both regimes have been considered in practical applications \citep[see, e.g,][]{broderick_automatic_2021, kuschnig_hidden_2021}, and --- as we will show next --- they yield fundamentally different asymptotic behavior with important implications for the interpretation of influence.